 The water was green and stagnant, but you could feel the heat rising.

-After showering under burning jets of water, we jumped in the pool.
+We paid, went inside and changed into our swimming gear.
+After quickly showering under burning jets of water, we jumped in the pool.

 I kept my mouth closed and hoped the sulphur smell in the water was also killing the bacteria and algae.

 Green slime lined and stained the old concrete and was slippery under my feet.